Fábio Vieira (footballer, born 2000): Arsenal

 On 17 June 2022, Porto reached an agreement with Premier League club Arsenal for the transfer of Vieira for a fee of €35 million (£29.9 million) plus €5 million (£4.4 million) in add-ons.
 Four days later, a long-term contract was agreed.
 Having arrived injured, he made his league debut on 4 September, replacing Albert Sambi Lokonga in the 74th minute of the 3–1 loss at Manchester United.
 His first start occurred four days later in a 2–1 win over FC Zürich in the group stage of the UEFA Europa League, and he scored his first goal on 18 September to close a 3–0 domestic league victory at Brentford.

+On 6 August 2023, Vieira scored the decisive penalty in the shoot-out as Arsenal beat Manchester City in the FA Community Shield following a 1–1 draw at Wembley Stadium.
+On 11 November, he was sent off with a straight red card following a dangerous challenge on Burnley's Josh Brownhill in a 3–1 home victory where he featured 24 minutes from the bench, then endured a lengthy spell on the sidelines due to a groin injury.

+Vieira returned to Porto on 27 August 2024, on a season-long loan.
+He scored five goals from 42 appearances during his second spell, providing six assists.
+He participated with the team in the 2025 FIFA Club World Cup, where he assisted once and conceded a penalty in the 4–4 group-stage draw against Al Ahly.

+On 1 September 2025, Vieira joined Hamburger SV, recently returned to the Bundesliga, on loan for the 2025–26 campaign.
+He was sent off twice in his first five league appearances.

 International career

 Vieira played all five matches as Portugal finished runners-up to Spain at the 2019 UEFA European Under-19 Championship in Armenia.
-In the group phase against the same team on 17 July, he earned a 1–1 draw with a free kick in Yerevan.
-He and teammate Félix Correia were named in the Team of the Tournament.
+In the group phase against the same team on 17 July, he earned a 1–1 draw with a free kick in Yerevan; he and teammate Félix Correia were named in the Team of the Tournament.

 On 14 November 2019, Vieira won his first cap for the under-21 side, being booked in the 0–0 friendly home draw with Slovenia.
 Five days later, he scored once and provided one assist in a 3–2 victory in Norway in the 2021 UEFA European Championship qualifiers.
 He was voted best player of the finals in Hungary and Slovenia, featuring in all six games and netting once for the runners-up.

 In October 2022, Vieira was named in a preliminary 55-man squad for the 2022 FIFA World Cup in Qatar.
+Having scored seven goals during qualification, he missed the 2023 European Under-21 Championship due to injury.

+Personal life

+In June 2023, Vieira announced he was expecting his first child with his partner Carina Raquel.
+Their son was born in October that year.